Consumer Medicine Information

 Your doctor and nurse need to know if you are breastfeeding or intend to breastfeed.

-Your doctor and nurse need to know if you are a smoker.
+Your doctor and nurse need to know if you are a smoker or drink alcohol.

 Your doctor and nurse need to know if you currently have an infection.